 Fortunately, there are several steps you can take to improve the air quality in your home.
 Knowing how to improve indoor air quality is the best way to keep you and your family healthy and safe.
 Professional air quality monitoring provides you with detailed insights and the information you need to make well-informed decisions.

-The home air quality solutions provided by Trio are designed to help maintain your home’s indoor air quality, keeping it pure and clean.
+The home air quality solutions provided by TRIO are designed to help maintain your home’s indoor air quality, keeping it pure and clean.

 When it comes to indoor vs outdoor air quality and which is worse, the answer depends on the proactive measures you take and your level of exposure to both indoor and outdoor pollutants.
-The team at Trio provides comprehensive professional indoor air quality services in the Greater San Francisco Bay Area designed to keep your home’s indoor air as clean and healthy as possible.
+The team at TRIO provides comprehensive professional indoor air quality services in the Greater San Francisco Bay Area designed to keep your home’s indoor air as clean and healthy as possible.

 Contact us today to schedule an indoor air quality (IAQ) inspection or one of our other expert indoor air quality services.